YiZheHong/MotionDetection/README.md

 ```

 ## Run
-Cd to the directory where you store this program and
+Cd to the directory where you store this program, change the hyperparamters in method.py and

 ``` bash
 python main.py